New Hope, Minnesota

-New Hope is a city in Hennepin County, Minnesota, United States and a suburb of Minneapolis.
+New Hope is a city in Hennepin County, Minnesota, United States and a northwestern suburb of Minneapolis.
 The population was 21,986 at the 2020 census.

 History

 New Hope was originally a farming community called Hope in Crystal Lake Township.
 In 1936, rural residents of the township broke away and formed their own township, choosing the name New Hope.
+The area, originally part of the Crystal Lake Township, experienced significant growth and development following World War II, transforming the rural farmland into a suburban community.
+In 1953, the residents of the western part of Crystal Lake Township sought independence and municipal services, leading to New Hope's incorporation as a village.
+By 1974, New Hope had achieved city status, reflecting its expanding population and urbanization.

 Geography

 According to the United States Census Bureau, the city has an area of 5.10 sqmi, of which 5.04 sqmi is land and 0.06 sqmi is water.
 It is 12 miles northwest of downtown Minneapolis.

+New Hope shares a border with Brooklyn Park to the north, Crystal to the east, Golden Valley to the south, Plymouth to the west and Maple Grove to the northwest.

 Climate

 According to the Köppen Climate Classification system, New Hope has a hot-summer humid continental climate, abbreviated "Dfa" on climate maps.
 The hottest temperature recorded in New Hope was 102 F on July 3, 1990, while the coldest temperature recorded was -33 F on February 2, 1996.